LinusBorg/vue-lib-template/README.md

 All commands can be run directly from the project root like:

 ```bash
 yarn start
 ```

+We use pnpm to run commands in individual workspaces as needed.

 ### build

 Build everything: library packages, docs and playground app